 Daydreaming can be super useful!
 Just because you’re not putting words on the page doesn’t mean you’re not making progress either.
-My best friend reccomended to me taking voice recordings of yourself talking aloud about the story, or dicating snippets.
-This way you can go back to those thoughts and apply them when you have the time, but until then, they’re stored safely in your phone, and now I use this method regularly.
-The key here is to not pressure the ideas to come – but when you do find yourself drifting off into fictionaland, sometimes it’s worth noting.
+My best friend recommended to me taking voice recordings of yourself talking aloud about the story, or dictating snippets.
+This way you can go back to those thoughts and apply them when you have the time, but until then, they’re stored safely on your phone, and now I use this method regularly.
+The key here is to not pressure the ideas to come – but when you do drift off into fiction land, sometimes it’s worth noting.

 - Set your standards SUPER low

-My personal standard is “If I did anything creative today for more than 5 minutes, that counts as a win.”
+My personal standard is “If I did anything creative today for over 5 minutes, that counts as a win.”
 What it was, the quality produced, and the time spent as long as it was longer than 5 minutes, don’t matter, just so long as I do something.
-The goal here isn’t even to make incrimental progress, but rather to keep your brain in a creative headspace so that when you can go back to writing, there isn’t such a long readjustment period as you try to get back into a point where you know how to approach your story.
+The goal here isn’t even to make incremental progress, but to keep your brain in a creative headspace so that when you can go back to writing, there isn’t such a long readjustment period as you try to get back into a point where you know how to approach your story.